February 7, 2025 Musicology No Comments

 Here, listen to both.

-Well, Elvis has the four notes, “But I can’t help,” in common with Plaisir, and like Plaisir, they’re accompanied by a couple of chromatically descending bass notes, but not the same descending notes.
+Well, Elvis has the four notes to which he sings “But I can’t help,” in common with Plaisir, and like Plaisir, they’re accompanied by a couple of chromatically descending bass notes, but not the same descending notes.
 The three chords that accompany “I Can’t Help” are not the same as in Plaisir.

 Plasir is: D/F# G7/F C/E